tdpetrou/pandas_cub/README.md

 This repository contains a detailed project that teaches you how to build your own Python data analysis library.

-## Target Audience
+## Target Student

-This project is targeted towards those who understand the fundamentals of Python and wish to build their own DataFrame class from scratch.
+This project is targeted towards those who understand the fundamentals of Python and wish to build their own data analysis library similar to Pandas from scratch.

 ## Pre-Requisites